 Long Street looks lovely in spring with the Jubilee Library cherry blossom out and the trees coming into leaf.
 This panorama shows how Middleton’s Jubilee Library was designed to respect the timber-framed Old Boar’s Head.
 The library is an early and unusual Arts & Crafts design and there is only one other listed Arts & Crafts library in England of such an early date.

-The Library is full of Arts & Crafts features, like the traditional pegged oak construction used for all the timber work (which Mr. Booth complained about!) and the reinforced concrete construction of the first floor, so the interior looks a bit like a mill.
-Blending traditional handicrafts with modern methods like steel and reinforced concrete were very much Edgar Wood’s approach.
+The Library is full of Arts & Crafts features, like the traditional pegged oak construction used for the timber work (which Mr. Booth complained about!).
+The reinforced concrete construction of the first floor is another Arts & Crafts experimental feature.
+Blending traditional handicrafts with modern methods like reinforced concrete were very much Edgar Wood’s approach.
+Later on, he became famous for his flat concrete roofs and for pioneering modern design.

 CLICK HERE to enlarge the photo.